aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-performing-platform-verification-latency-tests.md

 3. You have a pre-existing `MachineConfigPool` CR applied in the cluster.
 The default worker pool is `worker-cnf`.

--   For more information about creating the cluster performance profile, see [Provisioning a worker with real-time capabilities](../scalability_and_performance/cnf-low-latency-tuning/#node-tuning-operator-provisioning-worker-with-real-time-capabilities_cnf-master).
+-   For more information about creating the cluster performance profile, see [Provisioning a worker with real-time capabilities](../cnf-low-latency-tuning/#node-tuning-operator-provisioning-worker-with-real-time-capabilities_cnf-master).

-## About discovery mode for latency tests
+## About discovery mode for latency tests {#discovery-mode_cnf-latency-tests}

 Use discovery mode to validate the functionality of a cluster without altering its configuration.
 Existing environment configurations are used for the tests.
 The tests can find the configuration items needed and use those items to execute the tests.
 If resources needed to run a specific test are not found, the test is skipped, providing an appropriate message to the user.
 After the tests are finished, no cleanup of the pre-configured configuration items is done, and the test environment can be immediately used for another test run.